Import Bing Ads data into Google Analytics 4

-If you promote your website using Bing Ads and other advertising services, you can easily and conveniently analyze and compare the performance of those campaigns in Google Analytics.
-In this article, we explain how to get data from Bing Ads into Google Analytics.
+If you promote your website using Bing Ads and other advertising services, you can easily and conveniently analyze and compare the performance of those campaigns in Google Analytics 4.

-To see data from Bing Ads campaigns in Google Analytics reports, you need to add UTM tags to your ad links and set up cost data importing.
+To see data from Bing Ads campaigns in GA4 reports, you need to add UTM tags to your ad links and set up cost data importing.
 After that, you can:

-- Track the number of users, number of transactions, and revenue from Bing Ads and compare this data with data on traffic from other sources.
+Track the number of users, number of conversions or transactions, and total revenue from Bing Ads campaigns and compare this data with data on traffic from other sources - for example twitter ads.

-Analyze the effectiveness of different advertising channels by comparing clicks, impressions, costs, CTR, CPC, and ROAS
+Analyze the effectiveness of different advertising channels by comparing clicks, impressions, costs, CPC, and ROAS

-- See how many conversions Bing or Microsoft Ads brought to your website.
+See how many conversions Bing or Microsoft Ads brought to your website.

-- Create your own reports with the metrics, filters, and segments you need to evaluate the performance of your advertising or marketing overall – for example, to compare ROAS across all CPC campaigns.
+You can also create your own custom reports with the metrics, filters, and segments you need to evaluate the performance of your advertising or marketing overall – for example, to compare ROAS across all paid campaigns.